ScratchyCode/Client-Server-Passwod-Authentication/README.md

 # Password based authentication
 Privacy oriented Client-Server program which will facilitate a client to register itself to the server.
 A server should keep a table of user-hash (password) entry for each user.

-No password is sent in clear text.
+In this fork, unlike the main version, no password is sent in clear text.

 This program registers user with username, password and stores password hash in dictonary.
 Also, when a user tries to login, password validation occurs.